swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 how they work.
 Show how your solution is better than current
 workarounds: is a cleaner, safer, or more efficient?

-We make protocols and generic types in general partially constraint.
+We make protocols and generic types partially constraint.
 In addition they can be used as variable type.
 For example using the former `NodeType`:

 ```swift